Olszewski-Yair/Python/README.md

 - Penetration Testing Tools: Scripts and tools I’ve developed to aid in security testing.
 - Security Research: Python-based experiments and research in cybersecurity.
 - Learning Projects: Code snippets and projects that showcase my learning journey and growth in Python.
-- Miscellaneous: Other Python projects exploring various concepts and technologies.